-If you have any questions about your pay or deductions, please ask your employer.
+If you have any questions about your pay or deductions, ask your employer first.

-Wages and things you need to know
+What you need to know about your wages

-- You may be paid weekly, fortnightly (every 2 weeks) or monthly your offer of employment will include this information. - You may have to wait 1 to 2 weeks before you receive your first full pay. - Your employer may wait until you receive a full pay before starting deductions. - Some employers may give you a longer period to pay back the deductions. - Each deduction amount needs to be shown on your pay slip.
+- You may be paid weekly or fortnightly (every 2 weeks) your offer of employment will include this information. - You may have to wait 1 2 weeks before you receive your first full pay. - Your employer may wait until you receive a full pay before starting deductions. - Some employers may give you a longer period to pay back the deductions. - Each deduction amount needs to be shown on your pay slip.